aminmazi/bitcoin-dog-bot/README.md

 #
 ### 3d party APIs
-💰 Powered by CoinDesk for price information.
+💰 Powered by BlockChain.info for price information.

 📈 TAAPI for technical analysis data.